 Overview

-This document is the Initial Environmental Examination for the construction of new 132 KV Walana Grid Station (DGS) and700m 132kv feeding transmission line proposed by the Multan Electric Power Company (MEPCO), under the Asian Development Bank (ADB) subproject, Power Distribution and Enhancement Multi-tranche Finance Facility (PDEMFF), Tranche-4 savings.
+This document is the Initial Environmental Examination for the construction of new 132 KV Sanjarpur Grid Station (DGS) and500m 132kv feeding transmission line proposed by the Multan Electric Power Company (MEPCO), under the Asian Development Bank (ADB) subproject, Power Distribution and Enhancement Multi-tranche Finance Facility (PDEMFF), Tranche-4 savings.

 Government of Pakistan (GoP) has requested ADB to provide the PDEMFF to facilitate investments in power distribution and development of networks of eight independent distribution companies (DISCOs) that distribute power to end user consumers.
 The funding from ADB is released in stages (tranches).
 The Power Distribution Enhancement (PDE) Investment Program is part of the GoP long term energy security strategy.
 The proposed ADB intervention will finance new investments in PDE and assist capacity building of sector related agencies.
 The investment program will cover necessary PDE development activities in secondary transmission / distribution networks of eight DISCOs.
 The PDEMFF activities include extension (additional transformers) and augmentation (replacement of transformers with higher capacity) distribution line extensions, new and replacement distribution lines, additional substations, transformer protection and other non-network activities such as automatic meter reading, construction equipment and computerized accounting.
 New distribution lines to and from various network facilities and some of the above activities will also be included in the later tranches.
 The proposed PDEMFF facility has been designed to address both investmentand institutional aspects in the electrical power sector.

-This IEE presents the results and conclusions of environmental assessment for the Walana subproject proposed by MEPCO and are submitted by Pakistan Electric Power Company (PEPCO) on behalf of MEPCO.
+This IEE presents the results and conclusions of environmental assessment for the Sanjarpur subproject proposed by MEPCO and are submitted by Pakistan Electric Power Company (PEPCO) on behalf of MEPCO.
 PEPCO has been nominated by Ministry of Water and Power (MOWP) to act as the Executing Agency (EA) with each DISCO being the Implementing Agency (IA) for work in its own area.
 PEPCO’s role in the processing and implementation of the investment program is that of a coordinator of such activities as preparation of PC-1s and PFRs, monitoring implementation activities; that includes submission of environmental assessments for all subprojects in all tranches of the PDEMFF under ADB operating procedures.
 An IEE has been carried out to fulfill the requirements of ADB Safeguards Policy Statement 2009.
 This IEE study report is used to complete the Summary Initial Environmental Examination (SIEE) for disclosure by ADB if necessary.

 The environmental assessment requirements of the GoP for grid stations and power distribution subprojects are different to those of ADB.
 Under GoP regulations, the Punjab Environmental Protection Agency Review of Initial Environmental Examination and Environmental Impact Assessment Regulations (2000) categorize development subprojects into two schedules according to their potential environmental impact.
 The proponents of subprojects that have reasonably foreseeable impacts are required to submit an IEE for their respective subprojects (Schedule I).
 The proponents of subprojects that have more adverse environmental impacts (Schedule II) are required to submit an environmental impact assessment (EIA).
 Distribution lines and substations are included under energy subprojects and IEE is required for sub transmission / distribution lines of 11kV and less and large distribution subprojects (Schedule-I).
 EIA is required by GoP for all subprojects involving sub transmission / distribution lines of 11kV and above and for DGS substations (Schedule II).